 What Is Conscious Consumerism?

-February 03, 2022
+February 02, 2022

 We have been given the time: time in quarantine, time working from home, hell...just time in general, to do the research, watch the documentaries, and in essence, educate ourselves on what despicable horrors lie behind the art of doing business, and quite honestly, we are sick of it.
-Manufacturing waste and single-use product waste (like plastics or lithium batteries) to just name a few, are wreaking havoc on both our environment and economic sustainability, and the only real solution we have lies within us.
+Manufacturing waste, single-use product waste (like plastics or lithium batteries) to just name a few, are wreaking havoc on both our environment and economic sustainability, and the only real solution we have lies within us.
 The ability to change how business is done stems from the consumer.
 Businesses - large or small - want only one thing...to make money.
 How they make that money is 100% defined by us, the consumer.
 We live in a great time where there is so much of what we want at our fingertips that we have a conscious choice, hence the movement of Conscious Consumerism was born.

-Conscious Consumerism is the ideal that our unique buying practices, specific to us, the individual, can be governed by our "commitment to making purchasing decisions that have a positive social, economic and environmental impact.".
+Conscious Consumerism is the ideal that our unique buying practices, specific to us, the individual, can be governed by our "commitment to making purchasing decisions that have a positive social, economic and environmental impact".
 This includes supporting businesses that have a moral compass of sorts, who are conscious of the well-being of employees and animals, and all things environmental, and not too concerned with how that empathy inevitably affects their bottom line.

-Not only is Conscious Consumerism dire for our society's future, but it guides us closer to a world where we actually attain sustainability.
+Not only is Conscious Consumerism dire for our societies future, but it guides us closer to a world where we actually attain sustainability.
 By being more conscious of the products we buy (i.e. how does this business practice; what is this business doing to combat waste; how are these efforts making a difference, if at all), we can inevitably slow the effect of human waste and pollution and cut back our inherent need for consumption and production.
 It is our societal duty to save everything and everyone we hold so dear.

 So how can we change?
 Well, first, companies that practice within these types of parameters are demonstrating the standard of a 'circular economy', rather than the old standard of a 'linear economy'.
 According to the EPA...